STEMLink/STEMLink.github.io/_portfolio/project1.md

 ---

 We have started seminar series in fields closer to ours and with the closer local community but hope to expand interms of the field and audience.
-We hope to receive any intest for those hoping to attend the seminars as well as those hoping to give seminar presentions!
+We would be happy to receive any interest from those hoping to attend the seminars as well as those hoping to give seminar presentions!

-# Biomedical Engineering Seminars
+## Biomedical Engineering Seminars

-## Past Events
+# Past Events

 ### November 26th 2020 - 4:30pm - 6:00 pm